-Devotional Dimension
+Spiritual Dimension

 - Bhajans (Sankirtan)

-- Vedic chants and stotrams
+- Vedic Chants and Stotrams

-- Meditation & Silent sitting
+- Meditation & Silent Sitting

-- Suprabhatam (prayer at dawn)
+- Suprabhatam (Prayer at Dawn)

-- Assembly (college prayer)
+- Assembly Prayer

-- Brahmarpanam (food prayer)
+- Brahmarpanam (Food Prayer)

-- Kshama Prarthana (night prayer)
+- Kshama Prarthana (Night Prayer)

-The activities of the devotional dimension enable a student to connect to his/her Divine inner Self.
+The activities of the spiritual dimension enable a student to connect to his/her Divine inner Self.
 This inner connection opens the heart and brings forth the feeling of love, compassion and empathy for fellow human beings.